lauraturk/react-interview-exercises-old/README.md

 ## Fixing the current system

-You can do this exercise in one of two flavors: Ember Classic or React.
+You can do this exercise in one of two flavors: Ember or React.
 Decide which you want to work with.
 Depending on your choice, you'll use one of two different directories:

-- Ember Classic: `ember-colorpalette-classic`
+- Ember: `colorpalette-ember`
 - React: `colorpalette-react`